One Yonge Street

-1 Yonge Street is located in Queens Quay, and marks the foot of what was Highway 11, mistakenly believed to be "the longest street in the world".

-The building also housed the printing presses for the Toronto Star newspaper, until 1992 when a new press centre was opened in Vaughan, Ontario.
+The building also housed the printing presses for the Toronto Star's print edition until 1992, when a new press centre was opened in Vaughan, Ontario.
 The finished newspaper content is sent electronically to the plant where the plates are burnt and the paper is printed and distributed.
-Editorial content of the newspaper is produced by employees working on the fifth floor.
-It also has the headquarters of Torstar.

-The office space at One Yonge Street is also leased out to a variety of other companies, including Pinnacle International, the Liquor Control Board of Ontario, Ontario Cannabis Retail Corporation, RL Solutions, Starbucks, Luminus Financial, a dental office, and the downtown Toronto campus of Collège Boréal.
+The office space at One Yonge Street is leased out to a variety of other companies, including Pinnacle International, the Liquor Control Board of Ontario, Ontario Cannabis Retail Corporation, RL Solutions, Starbucks, Luminus Financial, a dental office, and the downtown Toronto campus of Collège Boréal.

 Torstar sold the building and its surrounding property to a private holding company in 2000 for $40 million, but the newspaper continued to occupy several floors of the building on a long-term lease.
-The Toronto Star is expected to vacate the building and move its offices to 410 Front Street West in 2022.
+In December 2021, the Toronto Star announced that it would vacate the building and move its offices to The Well, an office complex that hosts other companies, in 2022.
+The move was completed in November 2022.

 Redevelopment

 The parking lot and podium associated with this building are part of a high-profile development known as Pinnacle One Yonge by developer Pinnacle International and designed by Hariri Pontarini Architects.
 The project includes five skyscrapers on two parcels of land bisected by an eastern extension of Harbour Street.
-The tallest tower would reach 95 storeys for a total height of 307 metres, making it the tallest in Canada.
+The tallest tower would reach 106 storeys for a total height of 352 metres, making it the tallest in Canada.
 The three residential towers would total 2,962 condo units, and the two commercial towers would provide 154,000 sq.m of space.
+In 2024, Pinnacle modified its plans for the former Toronto Star building as they applied for a demolition permit and plan to construct two additional buildings, each exceeding 90 stories in height.